 Dead Wildlife: Dead wildlife, lawfully taken, may be possessed and transported without a permit.
 See Hunting and Trapping regulations for legal manner of take, seasons, bag limits, and possession limits.
 An individual may accept the gift of lawfully taken wildlife provided that it does not cause them to exceed the applicable possession limits for that species.
 If the person receiving the gift notes and preserves in writing the name and address of the donor and under what license or exemption from license requirement the wildlife was taken, they may possess that wildlife without a permit.

 Dead wildlife may be possessed also under any number of special permits or licenses.
 You should refer to the terms of that permit or license to determine the legal requirements.
-Contact the Wildlife Management Division office at 888-248-6834 for the appropriate permit or license.
+Call 833-950-0575 for the appropriate permit or license.

 Live Wildlife: Possession of live wildlife generally requires a permit or license.
-Contact the Wildlife Management Division office at 888-248-6834 for the appropriate permit or license.
+Call 833-950-0575 for the appropriate permit or license.

 There are a few exceptions: